-- Captures the appropriate environmental information for the overall proposed project - A few things to keep in mind when completing the Project EQ: - The Site/Route EQs inform the responses to the Project EQs. - Certain circumstances will require multiple Project EQs: - E.g. If a project had construction in two geographically unrelated areas with environmental impacts that are different in each location. - E.g. If there are multiple service areas in an application, applicants may need to fill out a Project EQ for each service area if they are non-contiguous or geographically dissimilar. - Making changes to your service areas will affect your Project EQs.
-Complete the Service Area(s) tab of the application before starting on the Environmental section of the application.
+- Captures the appropriate environmental information for the overall proposed project - A few things to keep in mind when completing the Project EQ: - The Site/Route EQs inform the responses to the Project Eqs. - Certain circumstances will require multiple Project EQs: - E.g. If a project had construction in two geographically unrelated areas with environmental impacts that are different in each location. - E.g. If there are multiple service areas in an application, applicants may need to fill out a Project EQ for each service area if they are non-contiguous or geographically dissimilar.